 Throughout the story, Ryouichi encounters Kahori Harukawa, Natsuki Suzuura, and Kenji Seki, and attempts to use them as pawns to carry out his plan.
 For most of the cast, he is a non-threatening force, with the exception of Kenji, in which Ryouichi has been commanded to eliminate from existence as he will lead to the eventual destruction of humanity.
 As relationships build and more people get involved, the story suddenly ends up much more complex than it first appeared to be.
 But the premise of this film isn’t what these reviewers and bloggers seem to have a problem with; it’s the highly unexplained execution of these events that seem to kill this movie for almost everyone.

 If you take a look at the high-rated MAL reviews or top blog discussions for this movie, all of them point out these issues.
-Ranging from “…mumbo jumbo [being] thrown at you.” and “expectations were not even close to being met“, to how the plot itself had its “shitty parts” and was “horrible”.
-Yes, these were the reviews that rated the show positively; the negative ones were much worse.
+Ranging from major plot points “never [coming] together, nor [paying] off” and how “expectations were not even close to being met“, to the story itself being “convoluted and strange [and] the characters were boring“.
+Yes, these were the reviews that rated the show in a positive light; the negative ones were much worse.
 Adding Digibro’s opinion about the animation being ”awkward” into the mix, and this movie sounds like an absolute train wreck, completely polar opposite of what you’d expect from all of the previously described factors.

 So what exactly is happening with this film?
 Are these reviewers’ points at all valid?
 Is this just the vocal minority sharing their views because they feel so polarized, or is this movie actually a terrible work through-and-through?